Computer-Motivators/.github/profile/README.md

 * **Reactive Plan:** Unlimited service calls at \$1,000/mo for up to 25 users; +\$1,000 per additional 25 users
 * **Proactive Plan:** Includes all Reactive features plus Office licensing, remote device management, password management, cloud backups, and antivirus—starting at \$3,500/mo for up to 25 users

-> *Hardware purchases and software licenses are billed separately at MSRP.*
+> *Hardware purchases are billed separately at MSRP.*

 ## ⚙️ Our Recommended Technology